fleetdm/fleet/docs/Get started/anatomy.md

 A host is a computer, server, or other endpoint.
 Fleet gathers information from an osquery agent installed on each of your hosts.
 [Docs](https://fleetdm.com/docs/using-fleet/adding-hosts).

 ## Team
 A team is a group of hosts.
-Use teams to segment your hosts into groups that reflect your organization's IT and Security policies.
+Use teams to segment your hosts into groups that reflect your organization's IT and security policies.
 [Docs](https://fleetdm.com/docs/using-fleet/teams).

 ## Query
 A query in Fleet refers to an osquery query.
 Osquery uses basic SQL commands to request data from hosts.
 Use queries to manage, monitor, and identify threats on your devices.
 [Docs](https://fleetdm.com/docs/using-fleet/fleet-ui).